LogicalTrust/meltdown/README.md

     00000000  6e 65 74 62 73 64 2d 64  65 76                    |netbsd-dev|
     0000000a

-Please note that leaked data should be in CPU cache (or not? ;)).
+Please note that leaked data should be in the CPU cache (or not? ;)).
 More information in the code.

-Tested on the FreeBSD and the NetBSD running on top of Intel(R) Core(TM) i5-2500K CPU.
+Tested on the FreeBSD and the NetBSD running on top of the Intel(R) Core(TM) i5-2500K CPU.